Homeschool Convention Bloggers and What You Need to Know

 3. Contact your vendors and speakers:

-• Identify any vendor who may want to participate in a giveaway prior to or even during the convention (that bloggers can post about, raising more awareness)
+• Identify any vendor who may want to participate in a giveaway prior to or even during the convention

-For Bloggers working with a convention (ie: you have received access to the convention or perhaps an invitation to a Blogger Get-Together and have agreed to raise awareness for the convention.)
+For bloggers working with a convention (ie: you have received access to the convention or perhaps an invitation to a Blogger Get-Together and have agreed to raise awareness for the convention.)

 • Remember that you represent every blogger